MattithyahuData/P2-Bank-churn-prediction/README.md

 <img src="images/independentfeatures_distrib.png" />

 *   The box plots show those features with outliers.
 Those features are 'creditscore', 'age', 'tenure', 'balance', 'numofproducts', 'estimatedsalary'.
-*   Becasue of the outliers the features will need to be scaled before modelling.
+*   Because of the outliers the features will need to be scaled before modelling.
 <img src="images/boxplots.png" />

 *   The features are very correlated generally.